-The IUP Choral Area is excited to host the third annual Crimson Hawk Cavalcade of Choirs on April 28, 2016!
+The IUP Choral Area is excited to host the fourth annual Crimson Hawk Cavalcade of Choirs on Friday, May 5, 2017.
 At the Cavalcade of Choirs, each ensemble will have the opportunity to perform for other high school singers in a noncompetitive format.

 Ensembles will sing in IUP’s beautiful Fisher Auditorium and be professionally recorded.
-In addition, choirs will be provided written and verbal feedback from IUP faculty Dr. Ryan Beeken and Dr. Craig Denison.
+In addition, choirs will be provided written and verbal feedback from IUP faculty members Ryan Beeken and Craig Denison.
 Each choir will receive direct instruction via an on-stage clinic.
-This year’s distinguished guest is Elizabeth Hogan McFarland.
-McFarland serves on the faculty of Webster University in St. Louis, Missouri as the conductor of the Women’s Choir.
-She also teachers courses in choral music education and is the deputy director of the St. Louis Children’s Choirs.
+This year’s distinguished guest is Andrew Dahan.
+Dahan

 The intention is for this to be simple and nonthreatening.
 You are free to present whatever music you choose.
 Each choir will have a total of 30 minutes.
 This includes both performance time and your clinic.

 Please be prepared to supply three original copies of each of your scores, with the measures numbered, for our panel.
 These will, of course, be returned to you.

 Each clinician will fill out the enclosed “rubric.”
 Numbers and ratings will not be used, nor will they be posted.
 This is simply a form to help guide our listening and provide you with feedback.
 In addition, recorded comments, a performance recording, and on-stage clinic will be provided.

 We respectfully ask that food and drink be kept out of Fisher Auditorium.